-The influence of African-Americans on folk music has been immeasurable.
+The influence of African-American musicians on the evolution of folk music has been immeasurable.
 Many of the songs that have come to be synonymous with struggle, empowerment, human rights, and perseverence have come from the African-American community.
 From folk-blues singers like Huddie Ledbetter (a.k.a.
-Leadbelly) to modern day hip hop artists like Common, Talib Kweli and the Roots, the folk music of the African-American communities has embodied the struggle of the marginalized worker in America.
+Leadbelly) to hip hop artists like Common, Talib Kweli and the Roots, the folk music of the African-American communities has embodied the struggle of marginalized people in America.

 Slave Spirituals and Work Calls

 As far back as African-American history stretches, it has been accompanied by a soundtrack of incredible music.
 Some of the most timeless songs of empowerment and perseverance come from the American slave fields and communities of forced immigrants held in bondage throughout the early country.